patilankita79/NodeJS_NoteApplication/README.md

 # Install dependencies

-Run the following command to install dependencies
+Run the following command to install dependencies in package.json

 ```
 npm install